tachiyomiorg/website/src/help/faq/README.md

 ### Webtoons.com

 #### How do I fix the `Page list is empty` error?
-You will have to open the manga entry in WebView and verify your age, as Webtoons has recently added age verifications on their site.
+You will have to open the manga entry in WebView and verify your age, as Webtoons has recently added age verifications on their website.

 ### KissManga and MangaRock